balajeetm/balajeetm.github.io/_posts/2017-02-21-technical-nuts.markdown

 <img src="/assets/2017-02-21/t-nuts.png">

+T-Nut in short, is any problem statement, where we choose a logical approach to solve it.<br>
-The irony is strong in this one, isn't it?
+The irony is strong in this one though, isn't it?
 We keep blabbering about "unjargon" but end up concocting new Jargons.<br>
 [WTF](/blog/2017/02/13/welcome-aboard/) in that?

 Well, Stand out of the crowd yo!
 Be different.<br>
 Beauty is in the eye of the beholder.<br>
 After all, It sounds so jazzy doesn't it?
 It gives a nice ring to even our despicable problems.<br>

-But T-Nut is more than just a catchy phrase.
+Jokes apart, T-Nut is more than just a catchy phrase.
-In T-Nut, we'll try to tackle few programming riddles.<br>
+In T-Nut, we'll try to tackle many riddles.<br>
-The moto however is not to get to the solution.<br>
+The moto however is not to just get to the solution.<br>
 Getting a solution is not hard nowadays.
 'Oh, just google it yo.'<br>

 The cynosure here is the path we take to the solution and, not to forget, the detours.<br>
 Let's dissect the thought process we carry!<br>
 And learn from it.<br>

-T-Nut is like the seed that resides in the center of a fruit.<br>
+T-Nut is like the seed that resides in the centre of a fruit.<br>
 Small in size but herculean in stature.<br>
 The seed can open doors to new avenues, can beget and nourish enormous trees of knowledge, rooted strongly in new paradigms.<br>
 But just like in a fruit, the T-Nut as a seed, is shrouded in edible [pericarps](https://en.wikipedia.org/wiki/Fruit_anatomy#Pericarp_layers) and non-edible [epicarps](https://en.wikipedia.org/wiki/Fruit_anatomy#Epicarp).<br>